YouriBrosky/AngularTraining/_assignments/markdown/2.template-syntax/README.md

 For the parent (usually a business) component, it does not matter what happens to the data as long as the API stays the same:
 An input for the list of books, and an output for the chosen book.

+This process is done in 2 steps:
+* Create a Presentation component for the list of books
+* Create a Presentation component for the selected book

 ## [Techniques](https://angular.io/docs/ts/latest/guide/template-syntax.html)
 * property binding
 * event binding